 For instance, if you’re replacing a broken windowpane, it will usually be considered as a repair.
 However, if you’re going to replace a windowpane as a part of a more significant project that includes replacing all your home windows, then you can count it as an improvement.

-3. Home Improvements for Medical Care
+3. Home Improvements For Medical Care

 Home improvements tax deductions related to medical care could be a tough come by.
 However, if you go with aging in place, home improvements deductions for medical care might apply to you ultimately.